Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Subscribe

-Probably the most common call to action on YouTube is for people to Subscribe to a channel.
-Viewers typically see this type of CTA as a button on the video itself, as in the example here, or a button showing underneath the video on YouTube.
+Viewers typically see this type of CTA as a button on the video itself, or on a button showing underneath the video on YouTube.

-A good place to get people to take this action is also at the end of the video, as in this example from Russell Brunson.
+A good place to get people to take this action is also at the end of the video, as in the following example.

-This screen shows for several seconds, inviting viewers not only to subscribe, but also to watch other videos from the channel.
+In this example from Russell Brunson, the screen shows for several seconds, inviting viewers not only to subscribe, but also to watch other videos from the channel.

 Watch Now